Core-Collapse Supernovae and their Gravitational Wave Signals: The Status of Theory and Modeling: The Dynamics of Collapse and Explosion

 \subsection{Shock Revival -- Neutrino-Driven Mechanism}

-Despite these multi-dimensional hydrodynamic instabilities, the accretion flow is quasi-stationary over longer time scales during the pre-explosion phase.
-In this quasi-steady state, the shock position adjusts itself according to the thermal state of the gain region (which is influenced by neutrino heating), and the pre-shock conditions, which are set by the mass accretion rate.
+The neutrino-driven mechanism for shock revival has a long history \citep{colgate_66}.
+The modern idea of ``delayed'' neutrino-driven explosions after an extended accretion phase was first enunciated by \citet{bethe_85}, and extensive theory has been developed to underpin it since then.
+In the quasi-steady accretion flow, the shock position adjusts itself according to the thermal state of the gain region (which is influenced by neutrino heating), and the pre-shock conditions, which are set by the mass accretion rate.
 Once heating in the gain region becomes sufficiently strong, this balance can no longer be maintained, and runaway shock expansion ensues.
 More precisely, the time scale for unbinding the material in the gain region (heating time scale) becomes shorter than the advection time scale across the gain region to trigger \emph{neutrino-driven shock revival} \citep{janka_01,fernandez_12}.
 The multi-dimensional fluid flow in the gain region aids shock revival by pushing the shock further out via Reynolds stresses and energy redistribution \citep{murphy_12,mueller_15a,mabanta_18}, thus increasing the advection time and contributing to more favorable neutrino heating conditions.
 The violence of the non-spherical mass motions in the heating region, quantified by the turbulent Mach number \citep{mueller_15a}, determines to what extent hydrodynamical instabilities facilitate shock revival.

 The progenitor structure plays a key role in determining the explosion conditions, as it sets the mass accretion rate $\dot M$ onto the shock, and hence the pre-shock density and ram pressure.
 After the early post-bounce phase, $\dot M$ is related to the pre-collapse density profile $\rho(m)$, expressed as a function of mass coordinate $m$,